1952 United States presidential election: Democratic Party

 With Truman's withdrawal, Kefauver became the frontrunner for the nomination, and he won most of the primaries.
 Other primary winners were Senator Hubert Humphrey, who won his home state of Minnesota; Senator Richard Russell Jr. from Georgia, who won the Florida primary, and the diplomat W. Averell Harriman, who won West Virginia.
 However, most states still chose their delegates to the Democratic Convention by state conventions, which meant that the party bosses, especially the mayors and governors of large Northern and Midwestern states and cities, were able to choose the Democratic nominee.
 The bosses, including Truman himself, strongly disliked Kefauver since his investigations of organized crime had revealed connections between American Mafia figures and many of the big-city Democratic political organizations.
 The party bosses thus viewed Kefauver as a maverick who could not be trusted and so refused to support him for the nomination.

 Instead, with Truman taking the initiative, they began to search for other more acceptable candidates.
 However, most of the other candidates had a major weakness.
 Russell had much Southern support, but his support of racial segregation and his opposition to civil rights for blacks led many liberal Northern and Midwestern delegates, pressed by their many black voters, to reject him.
 Truman favored Harriman of New York, but the latter had never held an elective office and was inexperienced in politics.
-Truman next turned to Vice-President Alben W. Barkley but at 74, he was rejected as being too old by leaders of labor unions, and he had little Northern support because he was another Southern segregationist.
+Truman next turned to Vice President Alben W. Barkley but at 74, he was rejected as being too old by leaders of labor unions.
 Other minor or favorite son candidates included Oklahoma Senator Robert S. Kerr, Massachusetts Governor Paul A. Dever, Minnesota Senator Hubert Humphrey, and Arkansas Senator J. William Fulbright.

 One candidate soon emerged who seemingly had few political weaknesses, Governor Adlai Stevenson of Illinois.
-The grandson of Vice-President Adlai E. Stevenson, he came from a distinguished family in Illinois and was well known as a gifted orator, intellectual, and political moderate.
+The grandson of former Vice President Adlai E. Stevenson, he came from a distinguished family in Illinois and was well known as a gifted orator, intellectual, and political moderate.
 In the spring of 1952, Truman attempted to convince Stevenson to take the presidential nomination, but Stevenson stated that he wanted to run for re-election as Governor of Illinois.
 However, Stevenson never completely took himself out of the race, and as the convention approached, many party bosses and normally-apolitical citizens hoped that he could be "drafted" to run.